rt-net/crane_x7_ros/README.en.md

   - This package includes configuration files for `moveit2`.
 - crane_x7_description (external package)
   - [README](https://github.com/rt-net/crane_x7_description/blob/ros2/README.en.md)
-  - This package includes a model data (xacro) of CRANE-X7.
+  - This package includes model data (xacro) of CRANE-X7.

 ## How to Use Examples

 Sample programs are available in both C++ and Python.
-For details, refer to the links below.
+See the links below for details.

 ### C++